mahrud/mahrud.github.io/M2-fu.md

 Footnotes:

 [^1]: Experienced grad students and non-tenured faculty are welcome.
 Feel free to send this link to others and please reach out if you're unsure whether this meeting is for you.
 [^2]: The ["-fu"](https://en.wiktionary.org/wiki/-fu) suffix is a slang used to form nouns indicating expertise or mastery of specified skill or area of knowledge, like kung fu.
-It's also a tofu pun.
+It's also a tofu pun